January 22, 2019 | By Stefani Pautz Stephenson, Josh Weisgrau and Elyse Gainor

-In this series we explore Powerful Learning, a set of principles to guide educators designing learning experiences that engage the hearts and minds of learners, and incorporate technology in ways that contribute to closing the Digital Learning Gap.
-In this third post, we explore how Powerful Learning is collaborative and connected, share research that grounds these two principles, and provide resources to support your own learning and teaching practices.
+Powerful Learning is a set of principles to guide educators designing learning experiences that engage the hearts and minds of learners, and incorporate technology in ways that contribute to closing the digital learning gap.

 Powerful learning must be collaborative and connected.
 Learners reach deeper levels of understanding when they have opportunities to discuss diverse viewpoints, address misconceptions, and solve problems together.
 By structuring learning experiences that use technology to promote high levels of collaboration and connectivity, teachers can help students build the skills needed for future success.

 Research has shown that knowledge is, in large part, socially constructed, particularly in building reasoning and problem-solving skills.
 Students are highly attuned to social dynamics, and research shows that relationships can drive learning.
-Harnessing this social drive in the classroom can take students further than they can go alone.
+Harnessing this social drive in the learning environment, whether that be face-to-face or virtual, can take students further than they can go alone.

-Furthermore, when the teacher takes on the role of “co-learner” with students, the classroom dynamic changes to one of a community of learners, with give and take between both teacher and students.
+In addition, the teacher can take the role of “co-learner” with students.
+This shifts the classroom dynamic to one of a community of learners, with give and take between both teacher and students.
 For teachers, being a co-learner can also be freeing.
-As teacher Andrea Kornowski shared regarding her sixth grade STEM day, “While I provided resources to help guide learners with their projects, the greatest resource was the collective intelligence within the room… You don’t have to be the expert.
+As teacher Andrea Kornowski shared regarding her sixth grade STEM day, “While I provided resources to help guide learners with their projects, the greatest resource was the collective intelligence within the room. … You don’t have to be the expert.
 You just have to be comfortable with learning alongside your learners and asking them for help.”

 A key principle of Seymour Papert’s theory of constructionism and a foundation of maker learning is the idea that the creation of artifacts is critical in the learning process.
 Most important to this idea is that learning happens through the act of creating, rather than only using the created artifact to display knowledge after the fact.
 Knowing these artifacts will be shared and designing learning projects with an audience in mind helps to build authenticity and engagement in the students’ experiences.